Ketei/nexus-forge/README.md

 - [Roadmap](#roadmap)

 ## About
-**Nexus Forge** is a data-driven, headless game data manager for Godot 4.4+.
-Built entirely in GDScript, it provides node-based visual editors for managing your game's core data, dialogue, stats, items, and quests without forcing any specific UI on your project.
+**Nexus Forge** is a headless game data manager for Godot 4.4+.
+Built in GDScript, it provides visual editors for managing your game's core data, dialogue, stats, items, and quests without forcing any specific UI on your project.
 You build the front-end; Nexus Forge handles the backend.

 **Nexus Forge editor component is modular** and through Godot's Project Settings you can selectively enable or disable individual modules.
-The plugin will only load the specific tools you need, keeping the editor free of clutter.
+The plugin will only load the specific tools you need, keeping the editor clutter-free.

 ## Installation
 ### Compatibility

-* **Engine:** Godot Engine 4.4+ (Strictly required due to reliance on Typed Dictionaries).
+* **Engine:** Godot Engine 4.4+
-* **Resolution:** The editor GUI is optimized for 1920x1080.
+* **Resolution:** The editor GUI is designed for a 1920x1080 resolution.
 Smaller resolutions are supported but will trigger scrollbars.

 ### Reserved Classes
 Nexus Forge makes use of [several class names](https://github.com/Ketei/nexus-forge/wiki#reserved-class-names).
 Make sure you have them available before installing.